 Useful Tips for Travelling To Switzerland

 Motorway Vignette: To ride/drive on the motorways in Switzerland a “Motorway Vignette” € is compulsory.
 If you arrive at the Swiss border via a motorway you will be stopped by Swiss Customs and will have to purchase a Vignette in order to continue to use any Swiss motorway.
-The Vignette currently costs 40SF/34 euro and is valid for the year.
+The Vignette currently costs £34.50 (but please check before travelling) and is valid for a year.
 If you get caught on the motorway without a valid Vignette the fine is 200SF plus you will have to buy a Vignette to continue.
-However, if you enter Switzerland via a non-motorway route you do not have to purchase a Vignette and as long as you stay off the motorways you can therefore save the 40SF so set your SatNav to plan routes in Switzerland via non-toll roads.
+However, if you enter Switzerland via a non-motorway route you do not have to purchase a Vignette and as long as you stay off the motorways you can therefore save yourself the cost, so set your SatNav to plan routes in Switzerland via non-toll roads to avoid paying.

 Speed Cameras: It is illegal in Switzerland to have advance warning of speed cameras on your SatNav.
 There are no advance warning road signs of speed cameras.
 The speed cameras in towns are in what looks like concrete litter bins so they are very hard to spot and on the open roads are usually very well hidden.
 The fines appear to be variable, depending on what speed you were over the limit by and most speeding fines are by camera.